The following range of microphones can also be supplied with authentic stands, cables and connectors.

 Circa: Early 1940's - Mid 1950's

 General purpose microphone that was a cheaper alternative to an STC 4017.
-Used by the B.B.C, military and goverment offices.
+Used by the B.B.C, military and government offices.

 Circa: Early 1940's - Early 1960's